 Hello, and thank you for being here.

 I have been a bodyworker for over 20 years, supporting people through touch, movement, and awareness-based practices.
-My background is in music—I completed my master’s degree where I studied piano performance and music education at Northwestern University—and I often credit my years at the piano with developing the sensitivity, listening skills, and refined touch that now inform my work as a manual therapist.
+My background is in music.
+I completed my master’s degree where I studied piano performance and music education at Northwestern University and completed a music therapy degree.
+I often credit my years at the piano with developing the sensitivity, listening skills, and refined touch in my hands that now inform my work as a manual therapist.

 I work with people of all ages and backgrounds, from young athletes to older adults, and I specialize in fascia-based manual therapy that adapts moment by moment to what each body needs.
 My touch ranges from gentle and subtle to firm and specific, guided by careful listening rather than a one-size-fits-all technique.
 I don’t subscribe to a single modality; instead, I draw from a broad toolkit, much like a chef selecting the right ingredients for each dish.